Finding Preference Profiles of Condorcet Dimension $k$ via SAT: Initial Results

 When called with the parameters $n=m=6$, our implementation of \satcheckconddim returns the preference profile $R^{\text{dim3}}$ within about one second. $R^{\text{dim3}}$ is a smallest preference profile of Condorcet dimension $3$ and is shown in \figref{fig:dim3}.\footnote{The witnesses for all sets $S\subseteq A$ with $|S|=2$ not being Condorcet winning sets are also returned by \satcheckconddim[3] and can be obtained from the output in \figref{fig:dim3out}.
 That there is a larger set (\eg $\{a,b,c\}$) which forms a Condorcet winning set can easily be confirmed manually (or by calling \satcheckconddim[4]).}

 Furthermore, it turns out that this preference profile is a smallest profile of Condorcet dimension $3$.
-All strictly smaller profiles (\ie with less agents and at most as many alternatives, or with less alternatives and at most as many agents) can be shown to have a Condorcet dimension of at most 2 via \satcheckconddim[3].\footnote{The check all cases, again the running time is only a few seconds.}
+All strictly smaller profiles (\ie with less agents and at most as many alternatives, or with less alternatives and at most as many agents) can be shown to have a Condorcet dimension of at most 2 via \satcheckconddim[3].\footnote{The running time to check all cases again is only a few seconds.}

 An overview of further (preliminary) results can be found in \tabref{tab:complete}.